cahyosubroto/cahyosubroto.github.io/src/how-tos/models/index.md

 ### Enforcing a schema on Fetch

 The `kafka cache_server` can enforce a schema on messages Fetched from a topic.
-This will prevent any messages that are pruduced on a Kafka topic from getting cosumed by a client if that messages doesn't match to the specified schema.
+This will prevent any messages that are produced on a Kafka topic from getting consumed by a client if that messages doesn't match to the specified schema.

 ```yaml
   south_kafka_cache_server: